Anne Heche Dead at 53: A Timeline of Her Fatal Car Crash

 Anne Heche crashed her blue Mini Cooper into a home a little before 11 a.m.
 PT on Friday, Aug.
 5, in the Mar Vista neighborhood of Los Angeles.
 It took nearly 60 firefighters to rescue her from the wreckage that ignited a fire that raged so out of control, Heche was rushed to a nearby hospital with burns, and the home became uninhabitable.

 The fiery car crash, it would later become clear, was her third car crash within a 30-minute span.
-While the actress' heart is still beating, she is brain dead, which is the definition of death according to California law.
-On the heels of the tragic news, ET takes a closer look at the days and moments leading up to her horrific accident and what we know now.
+On the heels of the tragic news that Heche was taken off life support and her official cause of death being confirmed by the LA County Medical Examiner-Coroner's Office, ET is taking a closer look at the days and moments leading up to her horrific accident and what we know now.

 Heche's vodka and wine-drinking podcast episode drops